crate/devrel-offshore-wind-farms-demo/README.md

 http://localhost:4200
 ```

+Note that if you have something else running on port 4200 (CrateDB admin UI) or port 5432 (Postgres protocol port) you'll need to stop those other services first, or edit the Docker compose file to expose these ports at different numbers on your local machine.

 ## Creating the Database Tables

 Now you have a database, you'll need to create the tables that this project uses.
-Copy and paste the following SQL command into the database console, then execute it to create a table named `windfarms`:
+Copy and paste the following SQL command into the database console, then execute it to create a table named `windfarms`.
+(If your database is in the Cloud, you can find the console in the menu to the left when logged in at `console.cratedb.cloud`.
+If you are running the database locally then go to `localhost:4200` and select the console icon from the left hand menu):

 ```sql
 CREATE TABLE windfarms (